Portugal Tech Visa

 How much does a Portugal Tech visa cost?

-There is no application fee associated with the Tech Visa at the moment.
+There is no application fee associated with the Portugal Tech Visa at the moment.
 Once the applicant’s company qualifies for the program, they can proceed to fill out the application form and include the required documents on the IAPMEI website.

 What is the processing time for a Portugal Tech visa?